Federal Funding for Arts Education

 Background on Arts Education Advocacy

 The Assistance for Arts Education (AAE) program at the U.S. Department of Education is authorized under Title IV of the Every Student Succeeds Act (ESSA).
-This program is a continuation of the programs previously authorized under the Elementary and Secondary Education Act as the “Arts in Education” program fund.
-AAE grants support the development, evaluation, and dissemination of model programs that provide instruction in standards-based arts education and the integration of the arts into other subject areas.
-Program funds also support professional development to improve instruction for arts specialists and classroom teachers.
+It continues the programs previously authorized under the Elementary and Secondary Education act as the “Arts in Education” program:

-The Every Student Succeeds Act was signed into law in December 2015, re-writing the federal education law known as “No Child Left Behind.”
-ESSA aims to provide all elementary and secondary students with fair and equal opportunities to achieve a high quality education, and within the law are several provisions ensuring that all students, including those in high poverty schools, have the opportunity to access arts education.
-One such provision is the inclusion of the arts in the definition of a “well-rounded education” with other academic subjects.
-This definition makes the arts eligible for federal funding for programs to support student success.
+The Every Student Succeeds Act (ESSA) became law in December 2015, re-writing the federal education law known as “No Child Left Behind (NCLB).”
+ESSA aims to provide all elementary and secondary students with fair and equal opportunities to achieve a high quality education, and the law includes several provisions ensuring the opportunity for students to access arts education.
+The U.S. Department of Education and state departments of education are currently producing new federal regulations and state accountability plans to implement ESSA.
+Education leaders in Congress have pledged to provide oversight as each state sets new directions with expanded responsibilities.

 What We're Asking For